ghasshee/pen/README.md

 # Decompiler

-pen has another tool which decompiles EVM-bytecode into [Guarded Command](https://en.wikipedia.org/wiki/Guarded_Command_Language)-like Language .
+pen has another tool which decompiles EVM-bytecode into [Guarded Command](https://en.wikipedia.org/wiki/Guarded_Command_Language)-like Language (GCLL).

 The decompiler is written in Haskell, which you might be familiar with!